mourtazag/loadImg/README.md

 # loadImg

-A function to load image from a source string.
+Load image from a source string.

 ## Usage
 ```